mehdilaktaf/rpn_calculator_api/README.md

 # Getting started with RPN Calculator API

-This project was created using python and fastapi.
+This project was created using python, fastapi and mongodb.

 ## What is RPN ?